debops/debops/docs/ansible/roles/debops.etherpad/getting-started.rst

 The role will detect presence of a MariaDB database server and use it if available.
 If not, a SQLite databse will be automatically configured on the server.
-You can configure MariaDB database using the debops.mariadb_server_ Ansible role.
+You can configure MariaDB database using the :ref:`debops.mariadb_server` Ansible role.